X

 The Campus may purchase commodities or services from a responsible vendor.
 While no competition is required the department should take the steps to ensure that prices are reasonable.

-A minimum of three bids or proposals, written proposals, or written quotations, must be solicited from responsible vendors offering such commodities or services.
-The procurement must be advertised in the NYS Contract Reporter and respondents given the opportunity to submit a quote.
+The procurement must also be advertised in the NYS Contract Reporter and respondents given the opportunity to submit a quote.

 A minimum of five sealed bids or proposals must be solicited from responsible vendors through an Invitation for Bid (IFB) or a Request for Proposal (RFP).
 The procurement must be advertised in the NYS Contract Reporter and respondents given the opportunity to quote.
 Contracts competitively bid over $250,000 may require approval by the New York State Attorney General and the New York State Comptroller.